RoddyCodes/Final-Project-IS601/README.md

 # 🧮 Calculator App – Overview

-This is a Calculator web application with JWT-based authentication.
+This is a Calculator web application with JWT-based authentication and others.

 ## 🔐 JWT Login & Registration Routes